apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Who is Labour's Keir Starmer, the likely new leader of Britain?**
+**PGA Tour rookie Hayden Springer shoots 59 with dramatic finish in Rd.
+1 of John Deere**

-You can read more about it [here](https://www.cnbc.com/2024/07/04/who-is-labours-keir-starmer-the-likely-new-leader-of-britain.html).
+You can read more about it [here](https://www.nbcsports.com/golf/news/pga-tour-rookie-hayden-springer-shoots-59-in-round-1-of-john-deere-classic).

 ## Requirements
 - Python 3.8